Rishthegreat/Notes/School/Unit 1 - Chemistry of Life.md

 	- DNA is usually double stranded while RNA is usually single stranded
 - Central Dogma
 	- DNA to RNA to Protein
-	- Genetic Code is comm
+	- Genetic Code is common to all organisms